Billionaire Profile

 Early Life and Education

-James Henry Clark was born on March 23, 1944, in Plainview, Texas.
-His early life was marked by challenges, including a family divorce and his own disciplinary issues, leading him to drop out of high school at age 16.
-He served in the US Navy for four years, where he developed an interest in electronics.
-After his military service, Clark pursued higher education, earning bachelor's and master's degrees in physics from the University of New Orleans.
-He later obtained a Ph.D. in computer science from the University of Utah in 1974.
+James H. Clark was born on March 23, 1944, in Plainview, Texas.
+After dropping out of high school at 16, he served in the U.S. Navy for four years.
+Following his naval service, Clark pursued higher education, earning bachelor's and master's degrees in Physics from the University of New Orleans and a Ph.D. in Computer Science from the University of Utah.
+His early life was marked by challenges, including a difficult childhood, which led to his early departure from high school.

 Rise to Success